-Students are reminded that the Practical Nurse Certificate program has several program-specific policies for progression to the professional stage of the program, minimum grades required for each course, and other program-relevant items.
+Students are reminded that the Practical Nurse Certificate program has several program-specific policies for progression to the professional stage of the program, minimum grades required for each course, and other programrelevant items.
 Please refer to a specific section in Academic Policies of this catalog for more information, and to the Practical Nurse Student Handbook, available from the program faculty.
 All Practical Nurse courses are taught within each academic year.

-COURSE SUBJECT COURSE SEQUENCE SEMESTER
+COURSE SEMESTER

 NUMBER COURSE TITLE CREDITS

 HEA 112/BIO 112 Medical Terminology 3

 ENG 102 English Composition 3

 BIO 110 Anatomy & Physiology I 4

 PSY 105 Introduction to Psychology 3

 BIO 210 Anatomy & Physiology II 4

 LPN 200 A Pharmacology and Dosage Calculation for Nursing 2

 LPN 125 Fundamentals of Nursing Care I 5

 LPN 200 B Pharmacology and Dosage Calculation for Nursing 2

-That have been and beside excertation for harsing -

 LPN 215 Fundamentals of Nursing Care II 6

 LPN 225 Maternity, Pediatric and Mental Health Nursing 6

 LPN 235 Nursing Care of the Adult 6

-LI N 255 Nursing care of the Addit Ū

 LPN 245 Nursing Care of the Older Adult 6

 LPN 255 Transition to the Profession of Practical Nursing 1

-TOTAL OFMEOT -4

-IUIAL SEMESTE ER CREDIT HOURS 51
+TOTAL SEMESTER CREDIT HOURS 51